-Sisters of Seance opened with the sound of howling wind and a video of water playing on a projector screen.
-Snarls and inhuman sounds took over as ominous black and white imagery was displayed on the back wall.
+Sisters of Seance opened with the sound of howling wind and a video of water on a projector screen.
+Snarls and inhuman sounds took over against ominous black and white imagery.
 Naked breasts, a sullen boy, ghostly figures walking backwards — the music slowly began to remind me of Stranger Things — closeups of eyeballs, a black peacock, a disembodied hand.
 What did they have in common?
-Suddenly it turned violent, as men barged into an insane asylum, beating patients in their beds.
+Suddenly it turned violent, as men barged into a psychiatric asylum, beating patients in their beds.

 The climax came when a sample of a woman screaming began to play on repeat, the closest thing to vocals in the whole set.
 I saw the guy beside me rip up his black napkin and stuff it in his ears.
 He smiled at me, and I smiled back.
-We were all excited, wondering what would to happen next?
-Sisters of Seance left us wanting more, ending with shots of a girl laying on the floor as the scene faded to black.
+We were all excited, wondering what would happen next Sisters of Seance ended the set with shots of a girl lying on the floor as the scene faded to black.

 When Graftician took the stage it felt noticeably cheerful by comparison.
 She used colourful background visuals of hands snapping and clapping, matching the sounds in her opening song, “Modern Girls.”

 In between sets, a girl shouted from the audience “Play the Cigarette song!”
 I wondered why it was called the Cigarette song, but then Graftician sang the line “Sweet smell of cigarettes / And I want your sex.”

 Before Graftician finished, she shared a story about her mom.
 In a Trinidadian accent impression, she said: “My mom’s always giving me dating advice… They are all the same.
 Just pick one.”